 – Ms. Frizzle, The Magic School Bus

-“Product design is the art of interpretation.”
+“Product design is the art of dancing with handcuffs and shackles.”